ivysun14/K-mean-Clustering-Algorithm/README.md

 The input to the clustering function should be a data matrix, and the desired cluster number k needed to be inputted as well.

 The same data set is then used to train a BIRCH clustering model using the Scikit-learn library.
 Between the two methods, a comparison on their respective cluster means under different k values is made.
+The project was completed in the class CS CM121 Introduction to Bioinformatics at UCLA.